Haoming02/comfyui-floodgate/README.md

 ﻿# ComfyUI Floodgate
 This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which allows you to easily control the logic flow!

-## New Features
-1. You can now connect any arbitrary types
-    - *(input/output types still have to match)*
-2. You can now have multiple Floodgates in one workflow
-3. Control each Floodgate individually on itself

 <p align="center"><img src="workflow.png"></p>

 <h3 align="center">Motivation</h3>